Maintaining your home

 Help with costs

 You could consider taking out a personal loan from your bank or building society to help with home improvements or repairs.
 The interest rate and repayments are usually fixed, making it easier to budget, but get advice first.
-You can find an adviser on unbiased.
+You can find an adviser through unbiased.